 Pressed for time?
 Make mealtime prep go more smoothly with these simple strategies.
 And check out our quick and easy recipe suggestions as well.

 Freshen your greens.
 If your greens or herbs are limp, don’t toss them out and then spend time running out to the store to buy more.
 Instead, refresh them by soaking in ice cold water to cover for about 15 minutes, then drain, spin dry, and refrigerate for an hour or so while you prepare the rest of the meal.
-Toss romaine lettuce with sliced cucumber, chopped tomato, sliced red onion, and crumbled feta cheese in this 10-minute Greek Salad.
+Toss romaine lettuce with sliced cucumber, chopped tomato, sliced red onion, and crumbled reduced-fat feta cheese in this 10-minute Greek Salad.
 Add fresh herbs of your choice, if desired.

-Buttermilk backup.
+Make your own buttermilk.
 If you don’t have the buttermilk you need for pancakes, waffles, or muffins, use sour milk as a substitute.
 Combine 1 tablespoon of cider vinegar in a cup of fat-free milk and let it stand for 5 minutes.
 Stir some into the batter for these tender, delectable Buttermilk Waffles with Jam, which you can prepare in just 10 minutes.

 Microwave lemons and limes.
 A lemon or lime taken straight from the refrigerator takes more time to juice than one that's warmed slightly.
 To get the most juice, microwave citrus fruits for 20 to 30 seconds.
 Let cool for a minute, then juice, using a citrus reamer.